Qualytics/userguide/docs/settings/tags/overview-of-a-tag.md

     - For example, if a ```Tag``` named **Critical** is applied to a Datastore then all the Tables, Fields, and Checks under that Datastore also receive the ```Tag```.

+    !!! note

+        Anomalies will inherit the tags if a scan has been run.

 - Likewise, if the **Critical** ```Tag``` is subsequently removed from one of the Tables in that Datastore, then all the Fields and Checks belonging to that Table will have the **Critical** ```Tag``` removed as well.

 - When a new data asset is created, it inherits the ```Tags``` from the owning data asset.
 For example, if a user creates a new Computed Table, it inherits all the ```Tags``` that are applied to the Datastore in which it is created.